If you’re on the hunt for non-toxic fall scented candles that won’t emit carcinogens or hormone-disrupting chemicals in your air, I’ve got you. 🍁

 What’s the Deal With Synthetic Fragrance?

-Synthetic fragrance (listed as either “fragrance” or “parfum” on ingredient labels) is one of the most ubiquitous and problematic in personal care products and home goods.
-It’s in everything from shampoo to laundry detergent to all-purpose cleaners, and of course, candles.
+Synthetic fragrance (listed as either “fragrance” or “parfum” on ingredient labels) is one of the most ubiquitous and problematic ingredients used in home, cleaning, and personal care products.
+It’s in everything from shampoo to laundry detergent to all-purpose cleaners, air freshener sprays, and, of course, candles.

-You can learn more about the different types of wax used for non-toxic candles below, but for now, let’s get to our favorite non-toxic fall candles!
+You can learn more about the different types of wax used for non-toxic candles below, but for now, let me tell you about my favorite non-toxic fall candles:

 Fontana Candle Co.

-Fontana’s non-toxic candles are MADE SAFE certified, which is one of the strictest third-party certifications for non-toxic ingredients.
-Their fall scents like Cinnamon Orange Clove and Spiced Latte are made using simple, natural ingredients like beeswax, coconut wax, and essential oils.
+Their fall scents, like Pumpkin Pie, Cinnamon Orange Clove, Spiced Latte, Harvest Apple, Citrus Peel & Pine, Fireside, and Ginger Chai, are made using simple, natural ingredients like beeswax, coconut wax, and essential oils.
 You won’t find any petroleum byproducts, stabilizers, harmful dyes, or phthalates in these candles.

 Natural Sloth